Kaiserrrrrr/discordgift-v2.1/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 # discordgift-v2
 > updates > added calculator, reddit meme generator, 8ball, 19 more rickroll links, 404 error page, ip extension for anyone to see their ip, added a dvd screensaver, now runs on nodejs + express instead of purely html

-# to take note
-> running it directly on replit wont work, you will have to type `node index.js` in the console everytime you want to run it